-A further consideration is that politicians have some discretion over the size and types of incentives that a firm receives.
-A crucial difference between tax and real-time incentives is that latter are subject to budget constraints.
-Whereas politicians can offer tax incentives widely, their ability to offer real-time incentives is limited by both budget constraints and, for some incentives, the local characteristics upon which the incentives build.
+A crucial difference between tax and real incentives is that latter are subject to budget constraints.
+Whereas politicians can offer tax incentives widely, their ability to offer real incentives is limited by both budget constraints and, for some incentives, the local characteristics upon which the incentives build.
 Within these parameters, politicians may still prioritize areas where incentives yield larger electoral rewards.
-For example, analyses of governors' designation of areas eligible for a large federal tax incentive program find that designated census tracts met eligibility criteria and were also more likely to have a state representative from the governor's party (Alm et al., 2021; Frank et al., 2022) or have firms connected to the governor (Eldar and Garber, 2023).
-Thus, any account of how real-time incentives influence FDI location decisions has to consider how politicians' motives to offer incentives fuels geographic variation in the availability of incentives.
+For example, analyses of governors' designation of areas eligible for a large federal tax incentive program find that designated census tracts met eligibility criteria and were also more likely to have a state representative from the governor's party (Alm et al., 2021; Frank et al., 2022) or have firms connected to the governor (Eldar & Garber, 2023).
+Thus, any account of how real incentives influence FDI location decisions has to consider how politicians' motives fuel geographic variation in the availability of incentives.